 How to Make the Most of a Short Sale

 You work, save, and search until you find the perfect home but a single financial setback can put you at risk for foreclosure.
 Selling your home is usually the most efficient option to relieve you of your financial obligation.
 If your financial crisis has left you owing more than your home is worth, a short sale is often your most practical choice.
-An experienced realtor can help you make the most of your marketing opportunity.
+An experienced realtor can help you make this decision into an opportunity.

 Consider All of Your Options

 Before you decide what to do, take a look at other alternatives.
-If you owe extensive medical bills, credit card debts, and other obligations, you may see bankruptcy as a better solution.
-If you’re bouncing back financially and can now afford to pay your mortgage, you might be able to work out a payment arrangement with your mortgage company
+If you owe extensive medical bills, credit card debts or other obligations, you may see bankruptcy as a better solution.
+If you’re bouncing back financially and can now afford to pay your mortgage, you might be able to work out a payment arrangement with your mortgage company.

 Find a Real Estate Professional With Short Sale Experience